How to participate

 - Notification of the winners

-The winners shall be notified by phone and e-mail before June 2016.
+The winners shall be notified by phone and e-mail in June 2018.

 The winners shall also be announced on the Your Ideas Your Initiatives website and Facebook page.